 For nearly 40 years, CNS has provided intensive, post-acute, community-based brain injury rehabilitation.
 The safety and well-being of our staff and patients is of our utmost concern.
 We’re monitoring the coronavirus situation closely to ensure CNS’ safety protocols are aligned with Centers for Disease Control (CDC) guidelines in the treatment of patients.
 We also remain in close contact with the county authorities in each of our markets and will take appropriate actions, as needed.

-Effective March 30, 2020, all patients will receive CNS rehabilitation therapy via CNS’ secure, HIPAA-compliant telehealth technology.
+As of March 30, 2020, all patients will receive CNS rehabilitation therapy via CNS’ secure, CNS’ secure, HIPAA-compliant telehealth technology.